IgnazioSotgiu/build_connected/README.md

 * created_by

-A Single user can add multiple jobs into he jobs database
+A single user can add multiple jobs into the jobs collection
-When a user creatres a new job record the value for "created_by" and "employer" are given automatically  from the user's record (username and company name).
-For the construction type, categories, county and country the values are chosen from a dropdown selection to keep a consistent format accross all records.
-The email value have to pass the python validator in order to allow the user to create a job record.
+When a user creates a new job record the value for "created_by" and "employer" are given automatically from the user's record (username and company name).
+For the construction type, categories, county and country the values are chosen from a dropdown selection to keep a consistent format across all records.
+The email value has to pass the python validator to allow the user to create a job record.
 Phone number field accepts numbers as input.
-Starting date is selected with a data picker to keep consistent format accross all records.
+Starting date is selected with a date picker to keep a consistent format across all records.
 The field date_job_created will be given by the app with datetime.date.today().

 ### User Actions:
 register